So you want to start a blog but have no idea how to actually get started?

 If you are still not certain which WordPress option to go for, check out my WordPress.com vs WordPress.org post that gives a much more detailed breakdown of the two options.

-The rest of this guide will be based off choosing a self-hosted WordPress website.
+The rest of this guide will be based on choosing a self-hosted WordPress website.

 Step 4: Choosing a Web hosting